 I am very much looking forward to another great year in one of the best school environments in the region!

 I was born and raised in the Wairarapa but I have also lived and taught in other parts of New Zealand, including Christchurch.
-I love teaching at MIS; it is pretty cool to be able to give back to the intermediate that I actually attended as a student!
+I have loved being back at MIS since 2020 and giving back to the intermediate that I attended as a student!
+I am particularly excited about being one of the deputy principals this year and supporting all of our teachers and students to make the most of their time here at MIS.

 Room 3 teacher